Prepare for the upcoming exams with a variety of sample papers & previous year question papers.

 • Weak Argument Recognition

-In the critical reasoning questions of CLAT, candidates must differentiate between strong and weak arguments.
+In the critical reasoning questions of CLAT, you must differentiate between strong and weak arguments.
 If you can’t see the mistake in the reasoning, you might think a weak argument is actually strong.

 • Misinterpreting the Passage

 Sometimes, a passage may contain an argument with an unspoken fallacy.
-Identifying it helps the student challenge or question the author’s conclusion, which is a skill evaluated in the test.
+Identifying it helps you challenge or question the author’s conclusion, which is a skill evaluated in the test.

 • Negative Marking